 During the review of the original CoCO2 proposal, reviewers commented that the continued prioritisation of the sensitivity studies and the Observing Systems Simulation Experiments will be important to the achievement of the objectives.
 The proposal includes many sensitivity studies distributed over most WPs to assess the impact of various options (observation networks, modelling, data assimilation) on the produced results.
 These are indeed very important for a successful design of the prototype and especially the foreseen (pre-)operational service in the Copernicus programme.
 To keep a clear focus on the outcome of the various results, this document summarises the performed studies and outcomes.
-It will be updated at the end of each year resulting in three Deliverables.
-The current version, D9.9, is the first version of the document.
+It is updated at the end of each year resulting in three Deliverables.
+The current version, D9.10, is the second version of the document (for the first version, see D9.9).